-Small business owners know that getting a business loan from a bank can be a nightmare.
-Even if you’re well qualified, they’re slow and there’s tons of paperwork.
-Kabbage and OnDeck stepped in to make getting a business loan easier.
-But who’s best?
+Getting a business loan from a bank can be a nightmare even if you’re well qualified, because they’re slow and require tons of paperwork.
+Short term loan providers have stepped in to make getting a business loan easier for small businesses.
 In this article, we review the rates, terms, and qualifications of the two best short term business lenders: Kabbage vs OnDeck Capital.

 Best Short Term Business Loan Provider: OnDeck

-We recommend an OnDeck business loan over a Kabbage loan because they offer lower rates and can make much larger loans.
+We recommend an OnDeck business loan over a Kabbage loan because they offer lower rates for prime borrowers and can originate much larger loans.
 OnDeck can get you a term loan much quicker than traditional financing lenders, like banks.
 Plus, on average, OnDeck is half as expensive as a merchant cash advance.